2021 Fan Controlled Football season: 2021 Beasts season

 The Beasts won their first franchise game 48–44 against the Zappers and former Heisman winner Johnny Manziel on February 13, 2021.

-On March 5, 2021, to load up for the Playoffs, The Beasts signed Robert Turbin, a former teammate of team owner Marshawn Lynch.
+On March 5, 2021, to load up for the Playoffs, The Beasts signed Robert Turbin, a former teammate of team owner, Marshawn Lynch.

 The Beasts finished the regular season 3–1, securing the #1 seed in the playoffs, but ultimately ended up losing to the #4 seed Glacier Boyz 38–20 in the semi-finals, Finishing the 2021 Fan Controlled Football season 3–2.

 2021 Glacier Boyz season

 2021 Wild Aces season

-The Wild Aces won their first franchise game 30–22 against the Glacier Boyz on February 13, 2021.
-The Aces finished the season 2–2 and earning 2nd-place in the league's regular season standings.
-Their week two franchise-tagged super back Ladarius Galloway was given the regular season Offensive MVP and Joseph Putu was given the Defensive MVP.
-The Beasts (3–1) finished 1st, the Zappers (2–2) finished 3rd, and the Glacier Boyz (1–3) finished 4th.
-They ultimately ended up winning against the #3 seed Zappers 32–6 in the semi-finals, advancing to The People's Championship.
+The Wild Aces won their first franchise game, 30–22, against the Glacier Boyz on February 13, 2021.
+The Aces finished the season 2–2 and earned 2nd place in the league's regular season standings.
+Their week two franchise-tagged super back LaDarius Galloway was given the regular season Offensive MVP and Joseph Putu was given the Defensive MVP.
+They ultimately ended up winning against the No. 3 seeded Zappers, 32–6, in the semi-finals, advancing to The People's Championship.

 Right before the game, it was revealed that former Baylor and XFL defensive end Shawn Oakman had signed with the Wild Aces.
-The Wild Aces won the People's Championship v1.0 game against the #4 seed Glacier Boyz 46–40, finishing the 2021 Fan Controlled Football season 4–2 and earning their 1st championship in franchise history.
+The Wild Aces won the People's Championship v1.0 game against the No. 4 seeded Glacier Boyz, 46–40, finishing the 2021 Fan Controlled Football season, 4–2, and earning their first championship in franchise history.
 Dual-threat quarterback Ed Crouch was named People's Championship Gatorade MVP.
 Crouch went 4 for 9 with 72 yards and 1 passing touchdown.
 He also rushed 6 times for 53 yards and added a rushing touchdown.
 His rushing touchdown came on the last play of the game where he faked a run to Galloway and outran a defender to touch the pilon with no time left on the clock.